Florida disability guide

 • Does your doctor say you’ll need to stop working at least one year for health reasons?
 Your health issue must last for 12 months or longer or result in your death to qualify for SSDI.
 If you get well enough to go back to work within a year, the SSA automatically denies your claim.

-• Are you aged 18-65, but not currently receiving any Social Security benefits?
+• Are you aged 18-66, but not currently getting any Social Security benefits?
 SSDI is a disability insurance program that covers working-age people who’ve paid FICA taxes.
 If you’re under 18 or haven’t worked, you cannot qualify.
-And once you reach full retirement age, the government automatically converts any SSDI benefits into regular Social Security.
-The SSA determines when that happens based on your birth year and month; find your FRA in the retirement chart here.
+And once you reach normal retirement age (now 67), the government automatically converts SSDI benefits into regular Social Security.

 If you answer “yes” to every question above, you likely qualify for SSDI.
 If you answered “no” to anything, skip to the Supplemental Security Income (SSI) section now.